erxes/erxes/CONTRIBUTING.md

 ### Financial Contributors

-Thank you to all our sponsors! (please ask your company to also support this open source project by [becoming a sponsor](https://opencollective.com/erxes/contribute/))
+Thank you to all our sponsors!
+(Please ask your company to also support this open source project by [becoming a sponsor](https://opencollective.com/erxes/contribute/))

 <a href="https://opencollective.com/golomtbank" target="_blank"><img src="https://images.opencollective.com/golomtbank/avatar.png"></a>
 <a href="https://opencollective.com/mostmoneymn" target="_blank"><img src="https://images.opencollective.com/mostmoneymn/avatar.png"></a>